utdata/icj-setting-up/windows-02.md

 We are setting this environment variable to authenticate ourselves to Google using the information in the json file you just created.

+- Open a new Git Bash prompt
-- In a Terminal, do `code ~/.bash_profile` to open your ".bash_profile" file in VS Code.
+- Do `code .bash_profile` to open your ".bash_profile" file in VS Code.
 You should see some stuff there already from other configurations.
 (Hollar if you don't as that means you are likely in the wrong file.)
-- Add the text below to this file, but with your own path and file name.
+- Add the text below to this file, but **with your own path and file name**.

 ```bash
 # Google Auth